Select NEC Code Cycle

 Optional Method Scope Check

-This project appears to fit the intended optional method workflow.
-Final applicability should still be confirmed with the governing code cycle and local AHJ.
+Optional method scope appears valid.
+Confirm final applicability with the governing code cycle and local AHJ.

 Lighting VA Subtotal